TITLE IX EDUCATION AMENDMENTS OF 1972 (Title IX) Background, Policy, and Procedures

 If an individual who reports a sexual assault is harassed by anyone in connection with the incident, the harassment should be reported immediately to Campus Security and/or the Title IX Coordinator.
 Reporting such harassment will enable the College to investigate the allegations.
 Individuals have the option to have a victim’s advocate and/or any other advisor with them at all times throughout such procedures.
 Both the accuser and the accused shall be informed of the outcome of any institutional disciplinary proceeding alleging a sexual offense.
 This includes the College’s final determination as well as any sanctions against the accused.

 Respondents to allegations of violations of the Title IX Policy will be afforded equal resources as complainants.
-Respondents will have the option to request an advocates and/or advisor throughout the procedures.
+Respondents will have the option to request an advocate and/or advisor throughout the procedures.

 1. Any respondent or complainant shall have the right to appeal the result of a discrimination investigation or formal hearing.
-Appeals must be made, in writing, to the Vice President of Human Resources (the Affirmative Action Officer and Title IX Coordinator for the College) Administrative Services Center, room 5106, ext.
-3379 or the Dean of Student Services and Enrollment within five calendar days after notification of decision for the hearing.
+Appeals must be made, in writing, to the Vice President of Human Resources (the Affirmative Action Officer and Title IX Coordinator for the College), Administrative Services Center, room 5106, ext.
+3379 or the Vice President for Student Affairs and Enrollment within five calendar days after notification of a decision for the hearing.

 2. The Appeals Board will be appointed by the College President and consist of two students, two members of the faculty, and one administrator.
 In the case of employees, the panel will consist of two administrators, two staff, and one faculty member.